defold/doc/docs/en/manuals/message-passing.md

 ## Message chains

-When a message that has been posted is eventually dispatched the recipients’ `on_message()` is called.
-It is quite common that the reaction code post new messages, which are added to the message queue.
+When a message that has been posted is eventually dispatched, the recipients’ `on_message()` is called.
+It is quite common that the reaction code posts new messages, which are added to the message queue.

 When the engine starts dispatching it will work through the message queue and call each message recipient's `on_message()` function and go on until the message queue is empty.
 If the dispatching pass adds new messages to the queue, it will do another pass.
 There is, however, a hard limit to how many times the engine tries to empty the queue, which effectively puts a limit to how long message chains you can expect to be fully dispatched within a frame.
 You can easily test how many dispatch passes the engine performs between each `update()` with the following script: